Seattle police want to return to vacated precinct in what protesters call an 'autonomous zone'

 'An anti-racist zone'

-According to KOMO, protesters in the area plan to stay as long as it takes to affect change.
+Protesters in the area plan to stay as long as it takes to affect change, according to KOMO.
 Many said they wanted to defund the police department.

 One protester, identified only as Rooks, told KOMO that the protesters were not violent.